na-na-hi/renget/archive/guier.md

 !!! danger You cannot gift pledges purchased with any store credit, nor use store credit on physical merchandise.
 !!! warning Melting ships that have been upgraded through the CCU chain will only place the initial pledge into buybacks and not the upgrades.
 !!! info You will not be charged tax when using store credit to buy pledges.
-This system works similar to what Steam has.
-You can exchange pledges on the website for **store credit** based on their purchased value in USD, also known as "melting," which you can then freely use the credit on the store page on any other pledge (that is not warbond).
+You can exchange pledges on the website for **store credit** based on their purchased value in USD, also known as "melting," which you can then freely use the credit on the websites store page on any other pledge (that is not warbond).
 Melted pledges will be placed into your "**buybacks**", located on the "**My Hangar**" tab on your account.

 ->![Exchanging Pledge](https://files.catbox.moe/84uvdp.png)<-